bluebird75/luaunit/doc/index.rst

 New in version 3.4 - 02 March 2021
 ----------------------------------
 * support for Lua 5.4
-* :func:`assertAlmostEquals` works also on tables and nested structures
+* :lua:func:`assertAlmostEquals` works also on tables and nested structures
 * choose test output style with environment variable `LUAUNIT_OUTPUT`
-* :func:`runner:setOutputType()` accepts the xml filename as second argument when using the format *junit*
+* :lua:meth:`LuaUnit.setOutputType()` accepts the xml filename as second argument when using the format *junit*
 * improve printing of table information in case of cycles
-* add ability to skip tests with :func:`skip` and :func:`skipIf`
+* add ability to skip tests with :lua:func:`skip` and :lua:func:`skipIf`
 * detect attempts to exit the test suite before it is finished running
-* add :func:`assertErrorMsgContentEquals` to validate exactly any error message
+* add :lua:func:`assertErrorMsgContentEquals` to validate exactly any error message
 * filter out some stack entries when printing assertions (useful when embedding LuaUnit inside another test layer) with :ref:`strip_extra_entries_in_stack_trace`
-* add :func:`assertTableContains` and :func:`assertNotTableContains` to verify the presence of a given value within a table
+* add :lua:func:`assertTableContains` and :lua:func:`assertNotTableContains` to verify the presence of a given value within a table
 * remove option `TABLE_EQUALS_KEYBYCONTENT`, it did not make sense
 * bugfix:
-    * :func:`assertIs`/:func:`assertNotIs` deals better with protected metatables
+    * :lua:func:`assertIs`/:lua:func:`assertNotIs` deals better with protected metatables
-    * :func:`assertEquals` deals better with tables containing cycles of different structure
+    * :lua:func:`assertEquals` deals better with tables containing cycles of different structure
     * fix table length comparison for table returning inconsistent length

 New in version 3.3 - 6.
 Mar 2018
 --------------------------------
 * General
-    * when comparing lists with :func:`assertEquals`, failure message provides an advanced comparison of the lists
+    * when comparing lists with :lua:func:`assertEquals`, failure message provides an advanced comparison of the lists
-    * :func:`assertErrorMsgEquals` can check for error raised as tables
+    * :lua:func:`assertErrorMsgEquals` can check for error raised as tables
-    * tests may be finished early with :func:`fail`, :func:`failIf`, :func:`success` or :func:`successIf`
+    * tests may be finished early with :lua:func:`fail`, :lua:func:`failIf`, :lua:func:`success` or :lua:func:`successIf`
     * improve printing of recursive tables
     * improvements and fixes to JUnit and TAP output
-    * stricter :func:`assertTrue` and :func:`assertFalse`: they only succeed with boolean values
+    * stricter :lua:func:`assertTrue` and :lua:func:`assertFalse`: they only succeed with boolean values
-    * add :func:`assertEvalToTrue` and :func:`assertEvalToFalse` with previous :func:`assertTrue`/:func:`assertFalse` behavior of coercing to boolean before asserting
+    * add :lua:func:`assertEvalToTrue` and :lua:func:`assertEvalToFalse` with previous :lua:func:`assertTrue`/:lua:func:`assertFalse` behavior of coercing to boolean before asserting
     * all assertion functions accept an optional extra message, to be printed along the failure
 * New command-line arguments:
     * can now shuffle tests with ``--shuffle`` or ``-s``